 - Individual workstations/focus areas

-- Whole class, group and personalised rewards and consequences schemes
+- Whole class rewards and/or consequences schemes

 - Additional resources and/or staff training if appropriate